metti/stg/doc/stgdiff.md

 ### Options

+*   `-c|--compare-option`

-The options here suppress noisy diffs that are inevitable when consuming ABI XML output from `abidw`.
+These two options suppress noisy diffs that are inevitable when consuming ABI XML output from `abidw`.

 *   `ignore_symbol_type_presence_changes`